SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-support.md

 4. Select **SharePoint 2019 onwards, including SharePoint Online**.

-   Once the solution is created, select `package.json` to check if the SPFx version is 1.4.1.
+   Once the solution is created, select `package.json` to check if the SharePoint Framework version is 1.4.1.

    :::image type="content" source="viva/get-started/actions/media-upload/img/picture-2.png" alt-text="this is picture 2":::

-### Verify SPFx web part on local SharePoint workbench
+### Verify SharePoint Framework web part on local SharePoint workbench

 1. Browse to the **SPFx solution** directory.